 An urban legend had it that Atari 2600's Video Chess was the end result of a false-advertising lawsuit.
-The original box art for the Atari 2600 game system included a picture of a chess piece.
+The original box illustration for the Atari 2600 game system included a picture of a chess piece.
 Supposedly, someone sued Atari because there was no chess game available for the 2600.
 However, according to Bob Whitehead, the programmer of the game, there was no lawsuit.

 The back of the box for the original PS2 version of Crash Bandicoot: The Wrath of Cortex features screenshots of a side-scrolling level involving Coco on her scooter (the only section in the game where she rides a scooter has the camera in front of her) and Crash driving a jeep away from what appears to be his hut (the jeep is in the game but only appears in a jungle).

-The covers of all four games in the Wizards And Warriors series featured designs depicting main character Kuros as a barbarian warrior in the style of Conan the Barbarian, complete with flowing locks and obvious huge muscles.
+The covers of all four games in the Wizards and Warriors series featured designs depicting main character Kuros as a barbarian warrior in the style of Conan the Barbarian, complete with flowing locks and obvious huge muscles.
 In all four games, Kuros always wears platemail and almost always has a helmet.
 Even when he's not wearing a helmet, either all you can see are his eyes (in Ironsword) or he is seen with short hair, a mustache, and a beard (in Wizards & Warriors III).